TL;DR

 |---|---|---|

-| Level Term Insurance | Interest-only mortgages, providing a family lump sum. | Payout amount remains the same throughout the term. |
+| Level Term Insurance | Interest-only mortgages, providing a family lump sum. | claim payment amount remains the same throughout the term. |

-| Decreasing Term Insurance | Repayment mortgages. | Payout amount reduces over time, broadly in line with your mortgage. |
+| Decreasing Term Insurance | Repayment mortgages. | claim payment amount reduces over time, broadly in line with your mortgage. |

 | Family Income Benefit | Young families needing to replace a salary. | Provides a manageable, regular income instead of a large lump sum. |

-| Whole of Life | Inheritance tax planning or leaving a guaranteed legacy. | A guaranteed payout, whenever death occurs. |
+| Whole of Life | Inheritance tax planning or leaving a subject to terms legacy. | A subject to terms claim payment, whenever death occurs. |

 The Importance of 'The Trust': A crucial part of arranging life insurance is placing the policy in trust.
 This is a simple legal arrangement that separates the policy proceeds from your estate.
-Doing so means the payout goes directly to your chosen beneficiaries without the lengthy delay of probate, and it is not typically considered part of your estate for Inheritance Tax purposes.
+Doing so means the claim payment goes directly to your chosen beneficiaries without the lengthy delay of probate, and it is not typically considered part of your estate for Inheritance Tax purposes.
 This simple step can save your family thousands of pounds and months of waiting.

 For business owners and those with significant assets, protection planning extends beyond personal needs.

 Key Person Insurance: What would happen to your business if your top salesperson, technical genius, or you yourself were to die or become critically ill?
 Key Person Insurance is a policy taken out by the business on the life of a crucial employee.
-The payout provides the business with the capital to manage the disruption, recruit a replacement, or cover lost profits.
+The claim payment provides the business with the capital to manage the disruption, recruit a replacement, or cover lost profits.
 It’s life insurance for your company's future.

 Gift Inter Vivos Insurance: Inheritance Tax (IHT) is a complex area.
 If you gift a large sum of money or an asset to someone, it may still be considered part of your estate for IHT purposes if you die within seven years.
 A "Gift Inter Vivos" policy is a specific type of life insurance designed to cover this potential tax liability, ensuring your beneficiaries receive the full value of the gift you intended.